Back to the FAQ

 On August 24, 2004, The Missouri Supreme Court declined to review the Appellate Court's decision.

-Case then filed an appeal of this ruling in 2006, with the same arguments and counter-arguments.
-A response was filed in early 2007, and on February 26, 2008, the Missouri Court of Appeals Western District issued its decision affirming the lower court's ruling.8 His attorney quickly filed a motion for rehearing with the Missouri Supreme Court, which was rejected without comment on April 29, 2008.
+Case appealed this ruling in 2006, with the same arguments and counter-arguments.
+A response from the prosecutor was filed in early 2007, and on February 26, 2008, the Missouri Court of Appeals Western District issued its decision affirming the lower court's ruling.8 His attorney quickly filed a motion for rehearing with the Missouri Supreme Court, which was rejected without comment on April 29, 2008.

 Top of page